JuliaPalacios/Covid19_Analyses/README.md

 This is an ongoing project.
 Please refer to [todo](https://github.com/JuliaPalacios/Covid19_Analyses/tree/master/todo) if you would like to contribute on a certain topic.

 1. Data pre-processing.
-[Preprocess](https://github.com/JuliaPalacios/Covid19_Analyses/blob/master/alignment/alignment.md).
-Alignment file is called aligned.fasta and deposited in your local data folder.
-Exploratory plots can be found [here](https://github.com/JuliaPalacios/Covid19_Analyses/blob/master/Rcode/Initial_analysis.Rmd)
+We need to download the msa and metadata files directly from Gisaid.
+Sequences are already aligned.
+We need to place those files in the data folder.
+We then need to run quality_check.R.
+This code will place two new files in your data folder.

+2. Quick estimates are generated with fast_covid.R

 2. Estimates of Mutation rate

 3. Population Structure